Page last updated 24 August 2020

 On 3 July, new functionality was added to allow employers to delete a claim within 72 hours of submitting it, which might be helpful where an employer has spotted a mistake and needs to resubmit.

 If you have under-claimed from the scheme, this cannot be corrected online and it will be necessary to contact HMRC's helpline on 0800 024 1222.
 The deadline for correcting under-claims for the mark I scheme was 31 July 2020.

 Claims under the 'Mark II' scheme

 Claims under the mark II scheme will be permitted from 1 July 2020.
 From that date, claims can be made for a minimum period of one week (7 calendar days) - unless claiming for the first few or last few days in a month and you have already claimed for the previous period - and claims must not overlap calendar months.
-This is necessary because the amount of support is reducing on a monthly basis from 1 August 2020.
+This is necessary because the amount of support reduced on a monthly basis from 1 August 2020.